 What happens after legislation is acted upon by City Council?

 On Tuesday morning the original legislation is forwarded to the Mayor's office for signature.
 The signed legislation is returned to the Clerk's office, then dated and forwarded to the City Clerk, who authenticates the legislation by signing each one.
 After all signatures are secured, legislation is sorted by numerical order, and placed into a file folder with the date and time of the meeting in which they were adopted or passed by City Council.

 How can I find out about issuance or transfers of liquor permits?

 The State of Ohio Department of Liquor Control determines whether a permit to sell liquor or beer shall be issued or transferred to an establishment, not the City of Columbus.
 The City Clerk's office receives notices pertaining to these actions which appear on the weekly Council agenda.
 Council is provided with an opportunity to comment.
 The City Bulletin publishes communications on the Saturday following their reading at the Council meeting.

 How can I find out which rezoning and Council Variance requests will be heard by Council?

 You may access all legislation scheduled for an upcoming Council Agenda as well as any legislation that has already been voted on through the "Legislative Center via InSite" on the Council's website.
-As a general rule, rezoning and council variance ordinances have a 1st reading allowing them to appear on City Council’s agenda no less than 10 days prior to the actual hearing.
+As a general rule, rezoning and council variance ordinances have a 1st reading allowing them to appear on City Council’s agenda 7 days prior to the actual hearing.
 The zoning agenda is also published under the Public Notice section of the City Bulletin.
 Notices are sent to property owners within 125’ of the subject site and designated representatives of the appropriate Area Commission.
 These notices are sent by ground mail 10 days prior to the hearing date.